![]() |

 On each course there will be several checkpoints

-cut-off time indicated on the checkpoint list.
+closing time indicated on the checkpoint list.
 Checkpoint marshals

 will remain in position for 30 mins after the declared checkpoint

-closure time, or until all competitors have passed through their
+closure time, or until all competitors have passed through, whichever is the sooner.

 Each competitor uses a SPORTident SI-card to record their times at the start, each checkpoint and the finish.
 If you own an SI-card, please record the card number when you enter online.
 Competitors failing to return a hired dibber will be required

-to pay for the cost of replacement (£25).
+to pay for the cost of replacement (£30).
 All three races are run under FRA Rules and FRA Safety Requirements.
 Minimum equipment to be shown at the start and carried throughout the event is:

 and any competitor using one will be disqualified.
 Competitors